 Center for Experimental and Applied Economics

-If you are at the University of Delaware and broadly related in issues related to experimental economics, consider joining the “UD Experimental Economists” email list by clicking here.
+If you are at the University of Delaware and broadly interested in issues related to experimental economics, please email Aisha Emory at firstname.lastname@example.org.

 If you are interested in volunteering with the Center for Experimental and Applied Economics, you can apply to join the CEAE Talent Pool.
-To apply, please complete this form and email a copy of your resume to Lindsey Kelley at firstname.lastname@example.org.
-Once you submit the full application (web form and resume), we will bring you in for a meeting to discuss the talent pool and determine if it is a good fit.
+To apply, please complete this form.
+Once you submit the full application, our team will review it and contact you if any opportunities are available.

 Project WiCCED (Water in the Changing Coastal Environment of Delaware)

 WiCCED is a multi-institution project in partnership with National Science Foundation and the State of Delaware aimed at assessing major threats to Delaware’s water quality, and developing viable technological and policy solutions for meeting the challenges imposed by them.

 Watch the Project WiCCED video below to learn more.